andcoa/ART/README.md

 ![image](https://github.com/user-attachments/assets/7e89a5a0-fdd4-4356-ab5d-d08fdf78840e)

-Ran another Atomic Test command with the technique ID T1059.001 to generate telemtry based on the Command and Scripting Interpreter vulnerability from MITRE.
+Ran another Atomic Test command with the technique ID T1059.001 to generate telemetry based on the Command and Scripting Interpreter vulnerability from MITRE.

 ![image](https://github.com/user-attachments/assets/c6366a3b-a633-44db-8790-638e51b0b771)